 Now, fifteen years after people began responding to Mother Angelica’s challenge, Catholic Radio can be heard on over 220 terrestrial stations throughout the United States.
 It’s even more impressive when you consider the Catholic presence on satellite radio, internet streaming audio, and over smart phones and other devices that now have special apps to allow you to listen to Catholic radio all over the world.
 Remarkable!
 What hath God wrought?

 In January of 1997, Tom recruited Al Kresta to pull the free Catholic newspaper, Credo and the radio station, WDEO into a symbiotic relationship covering the southeast corner of the Lansing diocese and the western flank of the Detroit Archdiocese.
 The timing couldn’t have been better.
-Fr.
-Pat Egan, currently our chaplain, was Domino’s Pizza Priest.
+Father Pat Eagan, our Chaplin at the time, was also Domino’s Pizzas’ Priest.
 He had always performed the vital but invisible task of connecting talent with need behind the scenes.
 We suspect he made some critical phone calls.

 Two months before, the Krestas had decided to leave Detroit in order to become members at Christ the King parish in Ann Arbor.
 By the end of February, 1997, they were moved in and planning for the first of the WDEO studios was underway.
 In August, the studio was finished and the first originally produced Ave Maria Radio program, Al Kresta in the Morning, was on the air and also broadcast on the short-lived Catholic Family Radio network.